 Each proposal shall include a clear indication of the management structure for the proposed graduate certificate program, including (1) a designated director, who will provide administrative oversight, including but not limited to, accepting participants, maintaining participants’ files, and assessing participants’ progress toward completion of the certificate program; (2) an advisory committee, which may include representation from the professional, business, or government sectors that the program is designed to serve; and (3) a current listing of participating faculty members.

 Each proposal must include a description of (1) the graduate certificate program’s capacity for adequate advising of students; (2) the measures and procedures to be used to annually evaluate the program; and (3) the resources (e.g., faculty, space, and equipment) available to successfully implement and maintain the graduate certificate program.

-Send the requested documents in c/o of Anita Cowan, Office of Graduate Studies, 210 Jesse Hall and e-mail an electronic copy of the approved proposal (firstname.lastname@example.org).
+Send the requested documents in c/o of Anita Cowan, Graduate School, 210 Jesse Hall and e-mail an electronic copy of the approved proposal (firstname.lastname@example.org).